NCAS-CMS/cf-python/docs/source/field_analysis.rst

 * **Option 2:** If the mapping is not possible due to the absence of `!standard_name` properties (or `!id` attributes) on metadata constructs that are known to correspond, then setting "relaxed identities" with the `cf.RELAXED_IDENTITIES` function may help.
+Setting relaxed identities to `True` allows the `!long_name` property and netCDF variable name (see the :ref:`netCDF interface
+  <NetCDF-interface>`), to also be considered when identifying
+  constructs.

 * **Option 3:** Add more metadata to the field and metadata constructs.